About Us

 Mandala connects our audiences and students with the vibrancy of the performing arts traditions of South Asia.
 We offer powerful engagement with specialised artists and educators who represent diverse ethno-geographic , linguistic, cultural and gender identities.

-Pranita Nayar (Pranita Jain) is an Indian classical dancer, choreographer, company director, curator and producer.
-A graduate of the Centre for Indian Classical Dances in New Delhi, India, she trained with one of India’s foremost Bharata Natyam dancer, Padma Vibhushan Sonal Mansingh.
-After relocating to the United States in 1985, she earned a Masters in Dance Ethnography from the University of Illinois.
-Pranita Nayar continued her training with Jamuna Krishnan in New Delhi.
+Pranita Nayar is an Indian classical dancer, choreographer, curator, producer, and company director.
+A graduate of the Centre for Indian Classical Dances in New Delhi, she trained under Padma Vibhushan Sonal Mansingh and later continued her studies with Jamuna Krishnan.
+After relocating to the United States in 1985, she earned a Master’s in Dance Ethnography from the University of Illinois.

 Associate Executive Director